 “Yeah,” I reply, giving my eyes one last cautionary wipe.

-Adams Regular is a compliment to Adams Italic.
+Sandleford Regular is a compliment to Sandleford Italic.
 Together they form a robust, calligraphic text font family with display font aspirations.
-Adams Regular has 756 total glyphs, including small caps, ligatures, and a wide array of foreign characters, making it compatible with dozens of foreign languages.
+Sandleford Regular has 756 total glyphs, including small caps, ligatures, and a wide array of foreign characters, making it compatible with dozens of foreign languages.

 Check out a sample PDF, here.